SvetG/ArcadeGame/README.md

 Study of other student's posted finished and unfinished code of the Arcade Game project was used.
 This code was studied and read to gain understanding.
 NEVER COPIED.

+## Dependencies

+Web browser with support for Javascript ES6